 The domain type of a data item is a unique number that defines the data constructs, the semantics and the behaviors of the item.
 Because different data items related to the same financial instrument can use the same name, it is important to indicate the domain type when an application publishes or subscribes to an item.
 For example, the “6758.T” RIC associated with the MMT_MARKET_PRICE (6) domain type refers to the Level 1 “Sony Corp.” stock quotation, while the “6758.T” RIC with the MMT_MARKET_BY_ORDER (7) domain type refers to the Level 2 full order book of the same stock.

-6 – You can choose from 3 different APIs to build your application (skip this section)
+6 – You can choose from several different APIs to build your application (skip this section)

-In order to publish or consume data from a Thomson Reuters Real Time platform your application needs to leverage one of the Thomson Reuters APIs.
+In order to publish or consume data from a Refinitiv Real-Time system your application needs to leverage one of the Refinitiv Real-Time APIs.
 Depending on the language and the technology you use to build it, several options are at your disposal.

-Either you use the Elektron SDK and its software libraries that expose the two following APIs:
+Either you use the Real-Time SDK and its software libraries that expose the two following APIs:

 This is a low level API available for Java and C/C++.
 It has been designed for applications demanding very high throughput & ultra low latency.